-High blood pressure, also known as hypertension, affects Blacks in unique ways:
+High blood pressure, also known as hypertension, affects Black people in unique ways.
+It's known to:

-- Blacks develop high blood pressure at younger ages than other groups in the U.S.
+- Bring on high blood pressure at younger ages than in other groups in the U.S.

-- Blacks are more likely to develop complications associated with high blood pressure.
+- Cause complications associated with high blood pressure.
 These problems include stroke, kidney disease, blindness, dementia, and heart disease.

-Why Is High Blood Pressure Common in Blacks?
+Why Is High Blood Pressure Common in Black People?

 - Genetic factors.
-High rates of high blood pressure in Blacks may be due to the genetic make-up of people of African descent.
-Researchers have uncovered some facts: In the U.S, blacks respond differently to high blood pressure drugs than do other groups of people.
-Blacks in the U.S. also seem to be more sensitive to salt, which increases the risk of developing high blood pressure.
+High rates of high blood pressure in Black people may be due to the genetic makeup of people of African descent.
+Researchers have uncovered some facts: In the U.S., Black people respond differently to high blood pressure drugs than do other groups of people.
+African Americans also seem to be more sensitive to salt, which increases the risk of having high blood pressure.

 - Environmental factors.
-Some scientists believe that high blood pressure in Blacks is due to factors unique to the experience of blacks in the U.S. Blacks worldwide have rates of high blood pressure that are similar to whites.
-In the U.S., however, the difference is dramatic: 41% of Blacks have high blood pressure, as compared to 27% of whites.
-In addition, Black people in the U.S are more likely to be overweight than Blacks in other countries.
-Some experts think that social and economic factors -- including discrimination and economic inequality -- are responsible for this difference.
+Some scientists believe that high blood pressure in Black people is due to things unique to the experience of African Americans.
+Black people worldwide have rates of high blood pressure that are similar to that of white people.
+But in the U.S., the difference is dramatic: 41% of African Americans have high blood pressure, as compared to 27% of white Americans.
+In addition, Black people in the U.S are more likely to be overweight than Black people in other countries.
+Some experts think that social and economic factors – including discrimination and economic inequality – are responsible for this difference.

-Researchers will hopefully find the causes for the high incidence of high blood pressure in Blacks.
+Researchers will hopefully find the causes for the high incidence of high blood pressure in Black people.
 In the meantime, there is a lot you can do to keep high blood pressure from damaging your health.